 - 1. Member States shall inform the Commission of the authority or authorities designated to carry out the tasks pursuant to Articles 5 and 22. - 2.
 Member States shall nominate a maximum of two contact points to facilitate cooperation in cross-border cases among asset recovery offices and a maximum of two contact points to facilitate cooperation among asset management offices.
 It shall not be necessary for such contact points to themselves be charged with the tasks pursuant to Article 5 or 22. - 3.
-By ...
-[6 months from the expiration of the transposition period of this Directive], Member States shall notify the Commission of the competent authority or authorities and, where relevant, the contact points referred to in paragraphs 1 and 2 respectively. - 4.
-By ...
-[6 months from the expiration of the transposition period of this Directive], the Commission shall set up an online register listing all competent authorities and the designated contact point for each competent authority.
+By 24 May 2027, Member States shall notify the Commission of the competent authority or authorities and, where relevant, the contact points referred to in paragraphs 1 and 2 respectively. - 4.
+By 24 May 2027, the Commission shall set up an online register listing all competent authorities and the designated contact point for each competent authority.
 The Commission shall publish and regularly update on its website the list of authorities referred to in paragraph 1.